temporalio/samples-java/README.md

 ## Requirements

-- Java 1.8+ for build and runtime
+- Java 1.8+ for build and runtime of core samples
-- Java 11+ for development and contribution
+- Java 1.17+ for build and runtime of Spring Boot samples
 - Local Temporal Server, easiest to get started would be using [Temporal CLI](https://github.com/temporalio/cli).
 For more options see docs [here](https://docs.temporal.io/kb/all-the-ways-to-run-a-cluster).